 - messages that the system considers as spam: such messages will be marked as SPAM and will not appear in your Inbox.

 Of course, it is possible that the system accidentally marks a message as spam by mistake.
-That is why we advise users to check on the messages in the SPAM folder periodically and, in the case of a wrong assignment, indicate that message is good using the 'Report as not spam' button present in the beginning of the email.
+Therefore we advise you to check periodically the messages in the SPAM folder andand in case of incorrect assignment report that the message is good through the appropriate button 'Report as not spam' present at the beginning of the mail.

-The antivirus software scans every attachment, and if Gmail detects a virus the system rejects the message and notifies the sender with an error saying ’Be careful with this message.
+The anti-virus scans each attachment and in case it detects a virus the system rejects the message and notifies the sender with an warning saying ’Be careful with this message.
 It might contain a virus or a malicious link.’